kianjoo/TechChallenge/README.md

 # Containerizing release with Docker
 For this release, Docker must be installed and running for this sample to work.
 Additionally, only Linux-x64 containers are supported.

-#add a reference to a (temporary) package that creates the container
 1. dotnet add package Microsoft.NET.Build.Containers

-#publish your project for linux-x64
 2. dotnet publish --os linux --arch x64 -c Release -p:PublishProfile=DefaultContainer

-#run your app using the new container
 3. docker run -it --rm -p 4000:80 flightplanweb:1.0.0